Diolkos: Course

-The Diolkos ran across the narrowest part of the Isthmus, where the trackway followed the local topography in a curved course in order to avoid steeper gradients.
+The Diolkos ran across the narrowest part of the Isthmus, where the trackway followed the local topography in a curved course, avoiding steeper gradients.
 The roadway passed the Isthmus ridge at c.
 79 m height with an average gradient of 1:70 (a 1.43% grade), while the steepest sections rose at a gradient of 1:16.5 (a 6% grade).
 Its total length is estimated at 6–7 km, 8 km or 8.5 km depending on the number of supposed bends taken into account.
 A total of 1100 m has been archaeologically traced, mainly at its western end close to the Bay of Corinth.
-There the known trackway began at a mooring place south of the more recent canal and ran parallel to the waterway for a few hundred meters, after which it switched to the north side, running in a slight bend a similar distance along the canal.
+There the known trackway began at a mooring place south of the modern Corinth Canal and ran parallel to its course for a few hundred meters, after which it switched to the north side, running in a slight bend a similar distance along the canal.
 From there on, the Diolkos either followed in a straight line the course of the modern canal, or swung south in a wide arc.
 The roadway ended at the Saronic Gulf at the village Schoinos, modern-day Kalamaki, described by Strabo as the trackway's eastern terminal.
-Sections of the Diolkos have been destroyed by the 19th-century Corinth Canal and other modern installations.
+Sections of the Diolkos were destroyed by the 19th-century Corinth Canal and other modern construction.